coderanger/coderanger.net/content/posts/state-of-the-onion-may-26.md

 flexible and powerful.
 It no longer uses the `deploy` resource internally and many of the old bugs are gone thanks to switching to Poise instead of the early, ad-hoc versions of the helpers I wrote all those years ago.
-It will still be plugin-based, but rather than a model based around the `deploy` resource callbacks plugins are now nested sub-resources and can define their own internal structure as needed.
+It will still be plugin-based; but rather than a model based around the `deploy` resource callbacks, plugins are now nested sub-resources and can define their own internal structure as needed.
 This also means that the explicit deployment phases are gone, instead relying on the ordering of resources in your code.